AlexSchunert/DataScience/MSFT_GP/Docs/Analyses.md

 * Top row shows GP_M mean function and standard deviation together with training- and test-data.
 * Middle left shows the residuals of all predictions.
 * Middle right shows the histogram of the residuals.
-* Bottom left and right shows ACF and GP_ACF (normalized to autocorrelation for plotting purposes) for the data and the residuals, respectively.
+* Bottom left and right show ACF and GP_ACF (normalized to autocorrelation for plotting purposes) for the data and the residuals, respectively.
 * GP_M mean and covariance look plausible:
-  * Mean function captures the timeframe of increased "volatility" from August 2008 to December 2008 successfully
+  * Mean function captures the timeframe of increased "volatility" from August 2008 to December 2008 successfully.
-  * Mean function does not seem to overfit data
+  * Mean function does not seem to overfit data.
   * Standard deviation is almost constant.
 This is expected as the sampling is very close to regular and all measurements are assumed to have equal standard deviation.
   * Estimated standard deviation visually fits the distribution of the data.
 * Distribution of residuals: Probably not gaussian as it has a fat right tail and also seems to be skewed to the right.
-Original data seemed to be non-negative gaussian distributed => Might be worth investigating
+Original data seemed to be non-negative gaussian distributed => Might be worth investigating.
 * ACF/GP_ACF: The ACF of the residuals shows only minimal temporal correlation => GP_M captures the contained signal successfully.
 This is quite close to the desired result => Estimate the underlying signal, such that the residuals are temporally uncorrelated (i.e. white noise).

 Repeat the test using only 50% of the data in the timeframe for training and predict for all data points within the timeframe.

 To generate the plot, run `python -m main --mode plot_gpr_gpkernel_subs --return_mode abs`
-* In order to switch of any prediction and enable subsampling of the timeframe, set prediction_horizon to zeros and subsample_timeframe to True in [main.py](../main.py)/fit_gpr_gpkernel_subsets=>Calls to fit_gp.
+* In order to switch of any prediction and enable subsampling of the timeframe, set prediction_horizon to zero and subsample_timeframe to True in [main.py](../main.py)/fit_gpr_gpkernel_subsets=>Calls to fit_gp.

 <p align="center">
   <img src="resources/OneDayAbsReturns_ClosingAdj_PlotGpAnalysisTFH2SubsampleTF.png" alt="drawing" width="800"/>